SonarSource-Demos/sonar-golc/README.md

 ❗️ Exclude extensions
 If you want to exclude files by their extensions, use the parameter **'ExtExclusion'**.
 For example, if you want to exclude all CSS or JS files : 'ExtExclusion':[".css",".js"],

+❗️ Results By File
+If you want results by file rather than globally by language, you need to set the **'ResultByFile'** parameter to true in the **config.json** file.
+In the **Results** directory, you will then have a JSON file for each analyzed repository containing a list of files with details such as the number of lines of code, comments, etc. Additionally, a PDF file named **complete_report.pdf** will be available in the **Results/reports** directory.
+To generate this report, you need to run the **ResultByfiles** program.

  ✅ Run GoLC